wangbog/fedadmin/README.md

 See [eduGAIN: Join As Federation](https://technical.edugain.org/joining_checklist) for a practical checklist before joining eduGAIN.

-### About opt-in/opt-out

-FedAdmin supports both opt-in and opt-out models for managing entities in the federation:

-**Opt-In**: Each Service Provider (SP) and Identity Provider (IdP) must be explicitly configured to participate in eduGAIN.
-This gives federations more control over which entities are exposed to eduGAIN.

-**Opt-Out**: All entities automatically participate in eduGAIN by default, with the option for individual entities to opt-out if needed.
-This provides a simpler, more automated workflow.

-See [Guide for Joining eduGAIN as a Federation](https://wiki.geant.org/spaces/eduGAIN/pages/121348068/Guide+for+Joining+eduGAIN+as+a+Federation) for detailed information about these models and recommendations for your federation.

-Successfully updated the README.md file by adding a new sentence to the "About opt-in/opt-out" section.
-The new sentence reads: "Additionally, FedAdmin allows users to decide whether to include an IdP/SP in eduGAIN when adding each entity."

-FedAdmin allows users to decide whether to include an IdP/SP in eduGAIN when adding each entity, this is the unique way we support both opt-in and opt-out.

 ### Primary Deliverables

 Administrators of NREN‑operated identity federations use this project to manage their federation’s Identity Providers (IdPs) and Service Providers (SPs).
 The primary deliverables are federation metadata files stored under `./app/storage/public/federation/` (the final host‑side path may vary depending on deployment configuration):